-Question Example of Measures Data Source What is the likelihood of enrollment continuity for those who receive Medicaid-matched SUD treatment compared to other members with SUD who do not receive Medicaid- matched SUD treatment during incarceration?
-What is the median length of time prior to Medicaid activation following release?
-Number and percent using SUD community-based treatment services before and after this amendment.
-Medicaid Management Information System (MMIS)
+Question Example of Measures Data Source

+What is the likelihood of Number and percent using SUD Medicaid

+enrollment continuity for those community-based treatment services Management

+who receive Medicaid-matched before and after this amendment.
+Information

+SUD treatment compared to System

+other members with SUD who (MMIS)

+do not receive Medicaid-

+matched SUD treatment during

+incarceration?

+What is the median length of

+time prior to Medicaid activation

+following release?